gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 are not in the "landscape" (consistent string vacua) but in the "swampland" (inconsistent).

-If the swampland conjectures are correct: string theory is incompatible with dark energy.
+If the swampland conjectures are correct, string theory is incompatible with dark energy.

 The universe has dark energy.
-If string theory cannot accommodate it — something is seriously wrong.
+If string theory cannot accommodate it, something is seriously wrong.

 **4. Background dependence:**